boredsquirrel/Arkenfox-softening/README.md

 Spread this script, fork it, change it, help make hardened Firefox more popular!
 You just cant install Arkenfox on some random persons computer, but this script should be totally fine.

+### How this script works

+I changed it quite often now, but it should be best now.

+1. Determine what version you use
+2. Download the chooser
+3. Edit the chooser: by default the path is renamed twice, only the renaming that is needed is kept
+4. Chooser allows to edit the arkenfox-script for applying settings that may be unwanted
+5. The arkenfox script then downloads the user.js and applies changes to it, as well as executing the update timer

 ## Related projects

 ### [Simple Context menu](https://github.com/trytomakeyouprivate/Simple-Firefox-Menus)